 In 2017, we expanded our capabilities for pension management systems solutions initiated from the Forms Portal enhancements made for the Baltimore Fire and Police Employees' Retirement System.
 To better serve that marketplace, Amgraf became a sponsor of PRISM - the Public Retirement Information Systems Management association.

-2019 promises to be an exciting year at Amgraf!
-Many new product features and functions are presently being developed and tested as we complete our 43nd year in business.
+2022 promises to be an exciting year at Amgraf!
+Many new product features and functions are presently being developed and tested as we begin our 46th year in business.